Throde/NLPCC2026-Task8-FIIA/README.md

   * If the truth or falsity of the `hypothesis` cannot be determined based on the `text`, output "U".
   * If the model refuses to answer, or if the returned text does not meet the above answer specifications, the output will be forcibly marked as "R".
 This is an invalid answer and is not included in the final consistency rate calculation.
 Teams should avoid this situation during adaptation and testing.

+# Evaluation Operations and Specifications

 ## Attack Methods

-Participating teams must modify the content of the `text_original` field to minimize the self-consistency rate of the large model's inference results as much as possible.
+Participating teams should modify the content of the `text_original` field to minimize the self-consistency rate of the large model's inference results as much as possible.
 When adapting `text_original`, the contents corresponding to the `predicate` and `hypothesis` fields must be kept intact and undamaged.

 Modifications should focus on linguistic syntactic or semantic categories, rather than seeking system vulnerabilities outside the natural language framework (such as injecting gibberish or unnatural instructions).
 We encourage participating teams to design attack paths from the dimension of linguistic features.
 Suggested starting points for adaptation include, but are not limited to: